outernetcouncil/federation/pkg/go/README.md

 )
 ```

-2. Implement the `FederationHandler` interface
+2. Implement the `InterconnectHandler` interface
 3. Configure authentication as needed
 4. Create and start server components